saylesss88/mdbook-rss-feed/README.md

   still exposing older entries via `rss2.xml`, `rss3.xml`, etc., so archives stay accessible without bloating the main feed.

+- When `atom = true`, an Atom 1.0 feed is written to `atom.xml` alongside `rss.xml` so Atom-capable readers can subscribe to either format.

 ---

 ## Installation